yasinyas209/acme-security/README.md

 A: Absolutely!
 Research MITRE ATT&CK, OWASP, and security frameworks.
 This mirrors real-world work.

 **Q: What if I can't finish in time?**
 A: Take the time you need.
 We value quality over speed.
-The 4-6 hour estimate is a guideline.
+Work at your own pace.

 **Q: Is there a single "correct" answer?**
 A: No. We evaluate your approach, reasoning, and professionalism.
 Multiple solutions are valid.

-**Q: Can I ask questions?**
+**Q: Can I ask questions during the lab?**
 A: Yes!
 Open an [issue](../../issues) with the `question` label, or email us.

-## 📜 License

-This lab is released under the [MIT License](./LICENSE).
-Feel free to use it for learning or hiring purposes.
+**Q: What tools should I use?**
+A: Use whatever you're comfortable with.
+Excel, Python, grep, text editors - all are fine.
+We evaluate your analysis, not your tools.

+**Q: How long does the evaluation take?**
+A: We review submissions within 1 week.
+You'll receive feedback regardless of the outcome.

+**Q: Can I update my submission after submitting?**
+A: Yes, if you submit via Pull Request, you can push updates before we review it.
+We evaluate the latest version.

+**Q: What if I get stuck?**
+A: That's normal!
+Document your thought process and explain what you tried.
+We value problem-solving approach over perfect answers.

+**Q: Is this only for experienced analysts?**
+A: No!
+This lab is designed for junior to mid-level candidates.
+If you're learning security, this is a great opportunity to practice.

+**Q: Will I get feedback on my submission?**
+A: Yes, all candidates receive feedback highlighting strengths and areas for improvement, even if not selected.

+**Q: Can I include this in my portfolio?**
+A: Absolutely!
+If you submit publicly, it's already part of your GitHub portfolio.
+Even private submissions can be referenced (without sharing materials).

-## 🙏 Acknowledgments
+## 📧 Contact

-This lab is designed to reflect real-world security incidents while being accessible to junior analysts.
-Special thanks to the security community for inspiration.
+- **Technical questions:** Open an [issue](../../issues)
+- **Private inquiries:** security-hiring@acme.com
+- **Submission problems:** Same email

 ---